yasser-osamaa/Simple-Learning-App/README.md

 # Simple Learning Japanese App

-Just Know Simple Words in Japanes Like numbers ,colors and Family Members Using Flutter
+Just Know Simple Words in Japanes Like numbers ,colors and Family Members By Using Flutter

 ## Widget I used to